wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/311-letter-larmour-to-heydon.md

 7\.
 There will be no segregation at all of out-going passengers during the less busy periods.
 During busy periods out–going Commonwealth non-UK passengers will be dealt with separately from foreigners once the structural alterations to the terminals have been carried out.

 8\.
 The position should therefore soon be cleared up at London airport.
-According to our information, arrangements at Dover should already be satisfactory and I am puzzled that your Minister should have received a complaint about them.1 But if you could let me have details of any cases we should be very glad to ask London to look into them.
+According to our information, arrangements at Dover should already be satisfactory and I am puzzled that your Minister should have received a complaint about them.[1](#f1) But if you could let me have details of any cases we should be very glad to ask London to look into them.

 1 See footnote to Document 310.

+[NAA: A446, 1970/95740]